rootsdev/familysearch-reference-client/src/assets/README.md

-# The `src/assets` Directory

-There's really not much to say here.
 Every file in this directory is recursively transferred to `dist/assets/`.